philiplb/Valdi/docs/html/0.9.0/_sources/manual/validators.txt

 **Parameters**

 * validator: the Validator or subclass instance which will execute the child validations
 * rules 1: array of rules to combine; like array(array('required'), array('between', 9999, 100000))
 * rules 2: array of rules to combine; like array(array('required'), array('between', 9999, 100000))

-* as many more rules as needed
+You can add as many more rules parameters as you need.

 -------
 Strings